-- The nation of Israel is established.
+- Israel is established.

 In the 1930s, a small Temple Beth Sholom congregation began meeting in private homes.
 Gatherings moved to rooms in an old downtown building at Chemeketa and Commercial Street.
 Services were held three flights up, around a wood fireplace with twenty or thirty participants.
 As the congregation grew, they considered building a home of their own.
 The first building committee was established in 1934, but was interrupted by World War II.
 In 1947, a building fund campaign sponsored by 36 donors raised $18,000.
 The first meeting in the congregation's new synagogue, Temple Beth Sholom, was held on January 20, 1948.
 It is the only example of mid-century synagogue architecture in the city.
 A Mogen David (Star of David), identifying the building as a Jewish house of worship, is part of the brickwork facing Broadway Street.